-New Zealand has been on my ‘travel list’ for as long as I can remember and the incredible natural scenery that I’ve heard so many people waxing lyrical about was the main pull factor for me.
+New Zealand has been on my travel list for as long as I can remember and the incredible natural scenery that I’ve heard so many people waxing lyrical about was the main pull factor for me.
 I can definitely say now that the scenery really is as amazing as envisaged.
 Particularly the mountains, some of which seem to reach up to the heavens.

-Queenstown was by far one of my favourite places that I visited in the south island of New Zealand.
-It is a destination that has it all – incredible mountain ranges, stunning lakes and a great overall vibe.

-Skyline gondola trip

-Enjoy the beautiful views.
 Queenstown is an incredible city, set amongst a breathtaking collection of mountains.
+It was by far one of my favourite places that I visited in the south island of New Zealand.
+It’s a destination that has it all: incredible mountain ranges, stunning lakes and a great overall vibe.

+Skyline gondola trip – Queenstown

-One of the best ways to take in Queenstown from on high is to jump in a Skyline gondola.
+One of the best ways to take in Queenstown from on-high is to jump in a Skyline gondola.
 The short, steep, bouncy ride takes you to the top of Bob’s Peak where you can enjoy the sprawling views.

-Furgburger and Ferg Bakery
+Furgburger and Ferg Bakery – Queenstown

 No trip to Queenstown would be complete without trying a famous Furgburger.
 In fact, more often than not there’s a massive queue to get one.
 Having had one myself, I can see why they are so popular.
-They are well worth the wait I had the tofu Furgburger several times during my time in Queenstown.
+They are well worth the wait – I had the tofu Furgburger several times during my time in Queenstown.

 The views were simply incredible driving past Lake Wanaka.
 I don’t think I’ve ever seen water so reflective – it almost looked quite surreal.